 Additionally, many states and localities offer their own rental assistance programs.
 As a result, there are a number of options available for those who need help affording rent.
 By taking advantage of these programs, low-income Americans can free up much-needed funds to cover other essential expenses.

 Things to consider when living rent free

 Don’t forget about taxes.
 If your rental income is more than $600 a year, it is taxable.
 Put away 25% of what you earn each month for taxes.
 Keep in mind that maintenance and repair costs can be deducted from your taxable income, so always keep the receipts.

 Some of the options above like a job or a lease will come with a contract.
 Make sure you read everything carefully and don’t hesitate to consult an attorney when in doubt.
 Your own safety is at stake.

 Always have renter’s insurance.
 It’s not a great expense, and when something unpredictable happens, like burglary or damage from a storm, you won’t lose what you’ve earned living rent-free.

 The Bottom Line

-Not to mention the fact that when you save the money you’d spend on rent, you will be more financially secure, and your future net-worth will increase.
-Maybe you’ll be even able to retire early?
+Not to mention the fact that when you save the money you’d spend on rent, you will be more financially secure, and your future net worth will increase.
+Maybe you’ll even be able to retire early?

 So go ahead, choose the best option, and make your own plan to live rent-free.